yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

 ## Step 5: Start the checkout process

-To start the checkout process, call the `apiClientPayment` function after your customer selects a payment method.
+Call the `apiClientPayment` function after your customer selects a payment method to start the checkout process.
 This function requires configuration parameters and initiates the collection of information needed for 3DS authentication and fraud prevention tools configured in your [routing](doc:routing).

-The table below describes the required parameters:
+The following table describes the required parameters:

 <Table>
   <thead>